-We’ve used our experience to create a process that works as effectively as possible, prioritising the return to work and improvement in health:
+We’ve used our experience to create a process that works as effectively for our customers and their employees, prioritising their return to work and future improvement in health.

-Our service is personal.
-We’ll let you, and your employees, know what you need to do by when.
-No one wants to spend time filling out claim forms if they’re not feeling well or really busy, so we’ll do our best to collate as much information as possible on your behalf.
+We provide a personal service to you and your employees.
+No one wants to spend time filling out claim forms if they’re not feeling well or are busy, so we’ll do our best to collate as much information as possible on your behalf.

 We’ll always combine the most appropriate intervention measure and rehabilitation techniques to encourage a rapid recovery.
 This could help to reduce the costs involved for your business, such as overtime, sick pay, extra resource costs and reduced productivity.

 The staff in our claims team are all trained to handle the emotional complexities of a Group Income Protection claim.
 It can be a stressful time for all concerned.
-All of our rehabilitation case managers are British Association for Counselling and Psychotherapy registered counsellors.
-We also work with organisations to offer specific support in particular circumstances, such as long-term absence due to cancer.
+All of our rehabilitation case managers are British Association for Counselling and Psychotherapy registered counsellors and we work with organisations to offer specific support in particular circumstances, such as long-term absence due to cancer.

-But there are a number of factors that we think make our claims process stand out, in terms of helping your employees to recover and return to work whenever possible…
+There are a number of factors that we think make our claims process stand out, in terms of helping your employees recover and return to work.

 We’ve included more details about claims in our FAQs about Group Income Protection page.
-You could also read our Group Income Protection Claims brochure (PDF 1,034KB) for more details…
+Or read our Group Income Protection Claims brochure (PDF 2,260KB) for more details.

 Talk to us.
 We're happy to help.
 Call: